K2Joom/docs-matukio/new_event.md

 Set the normal / default event fees here.
 All fees in Matukio should include taxes (there is also a setting to show the net value, but you always insert them with taxes).

+From this value all other fees (if you have any) are derived.

+You can also set that booking  this fee should be limited to a certain Joomla user / ACL group.
+But most probably you want to keep it public.

+Before selecting a tax you have create one.
+See Taxes for more information on that view.